edaa-org/pyEDAA.OutputFilter/doc/Xilinx/Vivado-Synthesis.rst

    .. grid-item::
       :columns: 6

-      The tool version is extracted by the Preamble parser.
+      The used Vivado version is extracted by the :class:`~pyEDAA.OutputFilter.Xilinx.Synthesis.Preamble` parser and can be accessed via :data:`~pyEDAA.OutputFilter.Xilinx.Synthesis.Processor.ToolVersion` as :class:`~pyTooling.Versioning.YearReleaseVersion`.

    .. grid-item::
       :columns: 6